dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmRequestedProcedureID:

     :ref:`Requested Procedure ID <dcmRequestedProcedureID>`",string,"Value of Requested Procedure ID (0040,1001) in Item of Referenced Request Sequence (0040,A370) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {StudyID}

     (dcmRequestedProcedureID)"
     "
     .. _dcmRequestedProcedureDescription:

     :ref:`Requested Procedure Description <dcmRequestedProcedureDescription>`",string,"Value of Requested Procedure Description (0032,1060) in Item of Referenced Request Sequence (0040,A370) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {StudyDescription}

     (dcmRequestedProcedureDescription)"
     "
     .. _dcmRequestingPhysician:

     :ref:`Requesting Physician <dcmRequestingPhysician>`",string,"Value of Requesting Physician (0032,1032) in Item of Referenced Request Sequence (0040,A370) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {PerformingPhysicianName}

     (dcmRequestingPhysician)"
     "
     .. _dcmRequestingService:

     :ref:`Requesting Service <dcmRequestingService>`",string,"Value of Requesting Service (0032,1033) in Item of Referenced Request Sequence (0040,A370) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+Example: {StudyDescription}

     (dcmRequestingService)"
     "